satvikahuja/Easy-qwen2vlm2b-4macbook/README.md

 ## Disclaimer

 This modified code is provided as-is.
-The modifications are intended to enable mixed precision inference on Apple Silicon devices.
-Users may need to adjust the code further based on their specific environment and requirements.
+The modifications are intended to enable lower precision inference on Apple Silicon devices.